stgeorgeshurstville/bulletin/_docs/song.md

 ## 4pm
 1. In Christ Alone
-2. All GLory be to Christ
+2. All Glory be to Christ
 3. Hear our Prayer
 4. Your Will be Done